omdevteam/om/docs_src/docs/parameters.md

    files, the calibration of the detector data is usually performed by OM.
-OM often needs external information to perform the calibration, and retrieves it from a set of files defined by the `calibration_dark_filenames` and 'calibration_gain_filenames` parameters.
-In some cases, further parameters (for example `calibration_photon_energy_kev`) are also needed to provide even deeper information about the calibration process.
+OM often needs external information to perform the calibration, and retrieves it from a set of files defined by the `calibration_dark_filenames` and `calibration_gain_filenames` parameters.
+In some cases, additional parameters (for example `calibration_photon_energy_kev`) must also be provided to further define the calibration process.

      Example: `true`